joecity/jekyll-now/_drafts/2015-02-02-pair-programming-tips.md

 To counteract this, the co-pilot will be most engaged when they feel that they are about to take over driving.
 Ways of doing this include ping pong pairing where one person writes a test and the person writes the implementation, or just using a simple 20 minute egg timer.

-### Rotate Pairs Frequently
+### Rotate Partners Frequently

 You will learn the most from pair programming by working with a wide range of different people.
 This also maximises the knowledge share and will help towards having a cross functional team.

 People will naturally gravitate to pair with who they are comfortable with, so swapping pairs may need a little encouragement.

 An extreme example, success has been reported with so called promiscuous pairing.
 This is where the entire team pair programs, and all of the pairs must swap partners on a timer, say every 1.5 hours.
 In an effort to spread knowledge, it is the most experienced developer that must move on.
+Results may vary, but this could be a useful exercise to try, and to get the team used to pairing with different partners.

 <figure>
 <img src="../images/posts/2015-02-02-promiscuous.jpg">